 Tip: Raspberries go moldy quickly, so you should eat them the day they’ve been picked.
 Important: Do not wash raspberries until you’re just ready to use them.
 You can also freeze them to enjoy later.

-Health benefits: Fiber, potassium, magnesium, phosphorous, Vitamin C and cancer prevention.
+Health benefits: Fiber, potassium, magnesium, phosphorous, Vitamin C, and cancer prevention.

 What to look for: Choose rutabaga with purplish skin.
 Avoid bruised or blemished rutabagas.
 If there are green shoots coming from the rutabaga, it’s overripe.

-Tip: Enjoy rutabagas in soups, baked (rutabaga fries!) or mashed with sweet potatoes.
+Tip: Enjoy rutabagas in soups, baked (rutabaga fries!), or mashed with sweet potatoes.

-Health benefits: Vitamins A, B6, C and K, fiber, iron, folic acid, niacin, thiamin
+Health benefits: Vitamins A, B6, C, and K, fiber, iron, folic acid, niacin, thiamin

-What to look for: Buy snow peas that are bright green, fresh looking and crisp.
+What to look for: Buy snow peas that are bright green, fresh-looking, and crisp.

 Tip: Double up on the snow peas next time you make a stir fry.
-Eat them hot for dinner one night, refrigerate overnight, and recycle them into a salad for lunch the following day.
+Eat them hot for dinner one night, refrigerate them overnight, and recycle them into a salad for lunch the following day.
 They’ll have a completely different feel and you’ll get a two-fer; cooked once, eaten twice in two different ways!

 Health benefits: B vitamins, vitamins C and E, omega 3 fatty acids, beta carotene, glutathione, and an endless list of additional minerals and phytonutrients.
 Fights heart disease, macular degeneration, cancer, and cataracts!